Gerard Jones (football coach): Coaching career

 Jones started his coaching career in schools and community programs, later going on to launch his own coaching business Gerard School of Football.
 He then coached at various non-league youth and reserve teams, alongside college and university programs, and later became an Academy Coach at Rochdale A.F.C and First Team Manager at Eccleshill United F.C.

 In March 2016, Jones left England and his role with Bradford City A.F.C. where he was the Assistant U21s Coach through American collegiate soccer academy RIASA, to become the Director of Coaching at Eastside F.C. in Michigan.

 June 2017, Bristol Rovers F.C. announced Jones as Head of Academy Coaching, responsible for the development of the Academy coaching program and coach development across all ages, working with the Academy Manager and Phase Lead Coaches to enhance the efficiency of their programs.

 In 2011, Jones was listed among the Top 50 brightest and most talented people in the North of England, and in 2014 was also awarded the Junior Chamber International U.K. Ten Outstanding Young Persons (TOYP) award for his entrepreneurial success and creation of coaching programs with Gerard School of Football.

 Alongside coaching, Jones is also a published author with his book titled: Let's Talk Soccer.

 Jones holds the FA UEFA A Licence and FA Advanced Youth Award (12–16) alongside a master's degree in Performance Coaching.
 He is also studying a PhD in augmented feedback related to how coaches can use verbal feedback in football within a constraints-led approach to guide the visual search of the football player, in order to improve player's learning and performance.

 Jones is studying a PhD at Sheffield Hallam University alongside creating a digital tech-startup providing online coach education for coaches, which has already received support from NatWest via their Entrepreneur Accelerator programme and the University of Cambridge's Impulse Programme for High Tech Innovation.

-Jones is also a Nationally Licensed Instructor for United States Soccer Federation.
+He also possesses a PGCE in Lifelong Learning from the University of Huddersfield, and has also studied a Masters in Sports Directorship at Manchester Metropolitan University alongside other notable alumni including Steve Round, Karen Bardsley, and Nick Cox.